Deutsche Bank Moves Reconciliation Services to SmartStream to Further Improve Processing and Reduce Costs

+DEUTSCHE BANK MOVES RECONCILIATION SERVICES TO SMARTSTREAM TO FURTHER IMPROVE PROCESSING AND REDUCE COSTS

-As part of a wider strategy to adopt industry utilities, Deutsche Bank has selected SmartStream Technologies' Centre of Excellence (CoE) to provide an off-site operations platform including three services which will allow the bank to streamline, simplify and reduce the costs of its reconciliations environment.
+As part of its transformation strategy, Deutsche Bank has selected SmartStream Technologies' Centre of Excellence (CoE) to provide an off-site operations platform including three services which will allow the bank to streamline, simplify and reduce the costs of its reconciliations environment.

 With the growth in volume of reconciliations, the processing of large quantities of data has become complex.
 Many financial institutions are exploring utilities to ensure accuracy and cost savings.
 With the addition of the CoE to Deutsche Bank, SmartStream will provide the bank with three distinct managed services: Reconciliations On-Boarding, Production Support and Operational Reconciliation Services.